Multi-kernel unmixing and super-resolution using the Modified Matrix Pencil method: Discussion and Concluding remarks

 In this paper, we provide a simple and intuitive algorithm for multi-kernel super-resolution, and also provide strong theoretical results for our approach.
 There are several directions for extending the results in this paper, we list two of them below.

 Firstly, our analysis assumes that the kernel variance parameters (i.e., $\kerfnvar_l$) are known exactly.
 In general, the analysis can be extended to the case where upper and lower estimates are available for each $\kerfnvar_l$.
 Hence one could consider estimating the variance terms, and using these estimates with our algorithm.
 The choice of the method for estimating $(\kerfnvar_l)_l$ should be investigated with great care.
-One possible avenue is to use Lepski's method \cite{goldenshluger2011bandwidth} and its many recent variants and improvements (see for eg., \cite{comte2013anisotropic}).
+One possible avenue is to use Lepski's method \cite{goldenshluger2011bandwidth} and its many recent variants and improvements (see for e.g., \cite{comte2013anisotropic}).

 Next, it is natural to extend the techniques developed here to the multi-dimensional setting as multivariate signals are of high importance in many applications such as DNA sequencing and Mass Spectrometry.
-This could be investigated using for instance some extension of Prony's method to several dimensions such as in \cite{peter2015prony}, \cite{kunis2016multivariate} and \cite{harmouch2017structured}.
+This could be investigated using for instance \hemant{multivariate Prony-like methods} such as in \cite{peter2015prony,kunis2016multivariate,Hua92multi,Andersson18,Ehler18,Pottsmultiexp13,Cuyt18}. \steph{Another interesting avenue is the one discovered in \cite{batenkov2018v2} where refined bounds on the condition number of the Vandermonde matrices are devised.
+It would be of particular interest to understand how such bounds could be employed in our framework in order to accomodate separation conditions below the threshold discovered by Moitra in \cite{moitra15}.}